 Applications for source approval shall be made, in writing, to the Office of Materials in Ames.
 The appropriate District Materials Office will recommend the approval when assured that the supplier has met all qualifications.
 The Office of Materials will issue a formal approval.

 Approval of suppliers will be based on compliance with the following requirements:

 A control laboratory will be considered acceptable if it shows that test results can be obtained within precision limits established by AASHTO for each test.
 Precision will be judged by comparison with results obtained by the Central Laboratory in Ames or acceptable performance in an approved round robin testing program.
 Laboratory facilities and procedures may be inspected and reviewed by Highway Division personnel.

 Suppliers not participating in an approved round robin testing program shall submit a minimum of two samples of each type of material from regular production to the Central Laboratory in Ames.
 Complete sample identification and supplier test results for all specified tests must be submitted for each sample.
 A comparison of the Central Materials Office test results with the suppliers test results will be made.

 B. Acceptable Quality Control Program

 The supplier shall submit an outline of the Quality Control Program showing testing frequencies, tests performed, and a typical test report to the Office of Materials.
-Bi-weekly test results shall be submitted to the Bituminous Engineer via e-mail in Microsoft Excel ® (or equivalent) spreadsheet format.
+Submit annual updates to the Central Laboratory for both emulsions and binders.
+The QC plans may be combined into a single document.
+For asphalt binders, bi-weekly test results shall be submitted to the Bituminous Engineer via e-mail in Microsoft Excel ® (or equivalent) spreadsheet format.
 Use a consistent format.